Bioadhesive: Bioadhesives in nature

 Some bioadhesives are very strong.
 For example, adult barnacles achieve pull-off forces as high as 2 MPa (2 N/mm^{2}).
 A similarly strong, rapidly adhering glue - which contains 171 different proteins and can adhere to wet, moist and impure surfaces - is produced by the very hard limpet species Patella vulgata; this adhesive material is a very interesting subject of research in the development of surgical adhesives and several other applications.
 Silk dope can also be used as a glue by arachnids and insects.

 Polyphenolic proteins

+Organisms like mussels and barnacles secrete marine adhesive proteins which insolubilize and gives them the ability to attach to various substrates in a watery environment.
+One of the main characteristics of marine bioadhesive is their ability to polymerize very quickly in water (within a few minutes), and with a large scale of strengths.

 The small family of proteins that are sometimes referred to as polyphenolic proteins are produced by some marine invertebrates like the blue mussel, Mytilus edulis by some algae', and by the polychaete Phragmatopoma californica.
 These proteins contain a high level of a post-translationally modified—oxidized—form of tyrosine, L-3,4-dihydroxyphenylalanine (levodopa, L-DOPA) as well as the disulfide (oxidized) form of cysteine (cystine).
 In the zebra mussel (Dreissena polymorpha), two such proteins, Dpfp-1 and Dpfp-2, localize in the juncture between byssus threads and adhesive plaque.
 The presence of these proteins appear, generally, to contribute to stiffening of the materials functioning as bioadhesives.
 The presence of the dihydroxyphenylalanine-moiety arises from action of a tyrosine hydroxylase-type of enzyme; in vitro, it has been shown that the proteins can be cross-linked (polymerized) using a mushroom tyrosinase.
+These properties of Dopa-containing proteins has led to research in Dopa-incorporated proteins, carbohydrates, synthetic polymers with the aim of replicating the ability of organisms to attach to wet surfaces in nature.

+The presence of multiple consecutive epidermal growth factor (EGF)/EGF-like domains has been identified to be a common feature of marine adhesives; such domains were first observed in mussel-derived proteins 40 years ago and subsequently observed in the biological adhesives of many marine fouling organisms, including limpets, sea urchins and seastars and sea anemones.

+Biofouling, can be defined as the adhesion and subsequent growth of organisms on a substrate in an aquatic environment.
+It can be observed at any substrate, whether organic or inorganic, biotic abiotic, soft or hard.
+Settlement on a substrate is a strategy used by aquatic organisms to ensure survival, feeding, a high rate of reproduction, etc.